 - Try using keywords and your business location in your domain name to make it unique.
 For example, if stargardening.com is not available, then look for stargardeninghouston.com

 For more tips, take a look at our guide on how to choose the best domain name for your new business.

 Choosing a good domain name is crucial for your business but don’t spend too much time on that, or you will never get past this step.

 After choosing your domain name, you will need to add your account information and finalize the package info to complete the process.

 On this screen, you will see optional extras that you can purchase.
 We don’t recommend choosing them at this time.
-If you need them, then you can always add them later from your account.
+You can always add them later to your account if you need them.

 Lastly, you need to enter your payment information to finish the purchase.